Where to Stay in Zion National Park: Camping and Lodging

 The Watchman Campground sits even closer to the South Entrance, a mere 1/4 mile away.
 Moreover, its 190 regular sites ensure a slightly “luxurious” stay in Zion National Park.
 The campground has restroom facilities and several electric campsites.
 While the campground offers a decent place to stay in Zion all year round, reservations are preferable from March through October.

 TIP: You can reserve a campsite up to six months in advance.
 Although booking your spot is not required, it’s highly recommended.
-Many travelers visit and stay in Zion National Park from March through November, causing great demand for camping and lodging in and near the area.
+Many travelers visit and stay in Zion National Park from March through November, causing great demand for camping and lodging in the area.

-Price: $20 per night for the tent only campsite, $30 per night for the electric campsites.
+Price: $35 per night for the tent only campsite, $45 per night for the electric campsites.
 Prices for group campsites vary depending on the number of people they can house.

 Lava Point Campground

-There are six primitive campsites, available on a first-come, first-served basis.
+There are 6 primitive campsites, available on a first-come, first-served basis.
 All other amenities, such as pit toilets, trash cans, and drinkable water, are absent.
 Consequently, not many Zion National Park’s visitors long for such a primitive place to stay.
-Thus, you have more chances of claiming one the campsites for yourself at the last minute.
+Thus, you have more chances of claiming one of the campsites for yourself at the last minute.

 Where to stay in and near Zion National Park - Roads and Destinations